 Our program scheduling often changes year to year, so make sure you're aware of the current calendar and upcoming programs.
 All application opening and closing dates will be advertised here (and sent directly to those on our mailing list).

 We open applications to our programs regularly throughout the year.
 You can sign a young person of family up to a camp any time the applications are open.
-We'll require some basic information to do this.
+We'll require detailed information to ensure we can appropriately support the participant on our programs.

 Step 4: Confirmation of placement